Diabetes

 20 Participants Needed

-The goal of this clinical trial is to learn about if shared medical appointment is an acceptable way to deliver care to youth with type 2 diabetes.
+The goal of this study is to learn about if shared medical appointment is an acceptable way to deliver care to youth with type 2 diabetes.
 The main question\[s\] it aims to answer are: * Design four group activities centered around nutrition therapy, peer interactions, exercise and stress management. * Design the clinical workflow for implementation phase.
 Participants will attend quarterly clinic appointments and group activities and take surveys.
 Researchers will compare this intervention to standard of care.

 Trial Details